Victorien Sardou: Career

 Madame Sans-Gêne (1893) was written specifically for Gabrielle Réjane as the unreserved, good-hearted wife of Marshal Lefevre.
 It was translated into English and starred Irving and Ellen Terry at the Lyceum Theatre.
 Later plays were La Pisie (1905) and The Affair of the Poisons (1907).
 In many of these plays, however, it was too obvious that a thin varnish of historic learning, acquired for the purpose, had been artificially laid on to cover modern thoughts and feelings.
-But a few — Patrie! and La Haine (1874), for instance — exhibit a true insight into the strong passions of past ages.
+But a few – Patrie! and La Haine (1874), for instance – exhibit a true insight into the strong passions of past ages.
 L'Affaire des Poisons (1907) was running at the Théâtre de la Porte Saint-Martin and was very successful at the time of his death.
 The play involved the poisoning camarilla under Louis XIV of France.
-Toward the end of his life, Sardou made several recordings of himself reading passages from his works, including a scene from Patrie!.
+Toward the end of his life, Sardou made several recordings of himself reading passages from his works, including a scene from Patrie!

 Personal life and death

 Sardou married his benefactress, Mlle de Brécourt, but eight years later he became a widower, and soon after the Revolution of 1870 was married a second time, to Mlle Soulié on 17 June 1872, the daughter of the erudite Eudore Soulié, who for many years superintended the Musée de Versailles.
 He was elected to the Académie française in the room of the poet Joseph Autran (1813–1877), and took his seat on 22 May 1878.
 He lived at Château de Marly for some time.

-He was a fervent book collector who assembled an immense collection of 80,000 books.